 Just because it is small does not mean it has lost the big Marshall sound.
 This amp sounds warm and HUGE thanks to the 2 x 6v tube capacitors and celestion G12 speaker.

 The amp has 2 channels.
 “Classic Gain” and “Ultra Gain”.
-You can alternate between these channels either via the channel select button or the foot switch.
+The channels can be switched either via the channel select button or the foot switch.

 A Tone shift button is located on the left of the EQ.
 When engaged, it scoops out the mid-range to give you a more modern metal tone.

-There is also the foot switch socket and output jacks 2 x 8 ohm outputs for connecting to a PA system and 1 x 16 ohm output for the built-in speaker or connecting to a cabinet.
+There is also the foot switch socket and output jacks, 2 x 8 ohm outputs for connecting to a PA system and 1 x 16 ohm output for the built-in speaker or connecting to a cabinet.